 If employees are unsure about whether a particular act constitutes bribery or corruption, they must raise it with their manager or the Human Resources Director.

-Employees may wish to refer to the Trust's HR23 Whistleblowing Policy; or to Public Concern at Work (an independent whistleblowing charity) - 020 7404 6609.
+Employees may wish to refer to the Trust's HR23 Whistleblowing Policy; or to Protect (an independent whistleblowing charity) - 020 7404 6609.